 - Stage One – A committee decides whether a proposed new law and its general principles are a good idea.

-- Stage Two – If a Bill passes Stage One and (where applicable) a financial resolution vote, a committee looks at the Bill line-by-line and proposes amendments.
+- Stage Two – If a Bill passes Stage One and (where applicable) a vote approving additional spending relating to a Bill, a committee looks at the Bill line-by-line and proposes amendments.

-- Stage Three – The Assembly as a whole looks at the Bill in more detail and proposes further amendments.
+- Stage Three – The Senedd as a whole looks at the Bill in more detail and proposes further amendments.

-- Report Stage – If the Member in Charge agrees, this additional scrutiny stage takes place between stages 3 & 4 and gives AMs another chance to make amendments.
+- Report Stage – If the Member in Charge agrees, this additional scrutiny stage takes place between stages 3 & 4 and gives MS another chance to make amendments.

-- Stage Four – The Assembly votes whether to make the final version of a Bill an Act.
+- Stage Four – The Senedd votes whether to make the final version of a Bill an Act.

 - Block grant – The total amount of money the Welsh Government receives each year from the UK Treasury to spend on devolved services.